cbartram/kraken-api/README.md

   - `core.packet` - The package includes low and high level API's to send network packets to game servers for automation actions.
     - `core.packet.entity` - Generally most packet layer use cases will use the `core.packet.entity` API for interaction with Game Objects, NPC's, interfaces, and players.
 - `service` - The package contains high level API's for directly interacting with static/global game elements such as (banking, prayer, spells, etc...) and use the `core.packet` package to form the backbone for the interactions
+- `input` - Contains classes to help process and use input devices like mouses and keyboards.
 - `query` - Contains the query API classes for finding and interacting with dynamic game elements like: inventory, npcs, players, game objects and more.
 - `overlay` - Contains simple and common overlays which can be directly used in RuneLite plugins e.g. Mouse position
 - `sim` - Includes classes for simulating game ticks, NPC pathing, movement, line of sight, and players.
 This is useful for advanced